 The way the devices work is they prevent a car from starting if the driver doesn’t provide a sober breath sample.
 If there is alcohol on his or her breath, the car won’t start, and a report is created that shows they attempted to start the car after drinking.

-According to an Orange County DUI lawyer right now, the devices are only required for drivers who have had at least three DUI offenses on their record.
+The devices are only required for drivers who have had at least three DUI offenses on their record.
 It is optional for others to have the ability to drive.
 The rules are rather complex, but an ignition interlock device can be an alternative to a person losing his or her driver’s license.

 A new proposed law, which has been backed by a number of lawmakers and Mothers Against Drunk Driving (MADD) would require all offenders to use the ignition interlock device.
 This would have Minnesota joining 25 other states that have seen positive results from requiring the device for all offenders.